Resources Needed for This Tutorial

 The fourth shape has an Inner Shadow and Gradient Overlay added:

-Christmas Tree Brushes
+Use the Christmas Tree Photoshop Brushes

 Create another layer above all the existing layers and call it Christmas Tree.
 Pick the sample brush 6 from the Christmas Tree Brushes and click three times in the same place using a brush size of around 160 px.
 The color is #157904.